IanTaiAhn/react_games/README.md

 Added a temp hangman table, since I don't like how I'm doing it atm.
 Cleaned up the site a bit, and managed Dallin and my code combined.

+Added a leaderboard, aka it replaced the server page I had to test all of the backend connections.
+I styled the site a bit, and overall am getting ready to have a first final draft.